kiprasmel/refined-gitlab/README.md

 Here is a short overview to get your familiar with how the project works.

-In essence, this extension isn't that different from a regular react application 🤷‍♀️ (except it isn't as complex 🚀)
+In essence, this extension isn't that different from a regular react application 🤷‍♀️ (except it isn't as complex ☠️☠️)

 We use `react` to render components and handle state logic (hooks included!).

 The `source/` directory contains a few core folders - react's `components/`, the extension's `features/`, their `styles/`,  `utils/` and other necessary files.

-There are also the `background-scripts/` and `content-scripts/` directories - they hold & import their respective scripts, which are later loaded by the browser, as defined in the `manifest.json` file (which is essential to web extensions - that's where you configure stuff (though you'll rarely touch it, if so).
+There are also the `background-scripts/` and `content-scripts/` directories - they hold & import their respective scripts, which are later loaded by the browser, as defined in the `manifest.json` file (which is essential to web extensions - that's where you configure stuff (though you'll rarely touch it, if so)).

 The extension is compiled via webpack into an IIFE, ready for browsers to execute.
 It's source is imported in [source/scripts-content/refined-gitlab.ts](source/scripts-content/refined-gitlab.ts) and loaded inside [source/utils/globalInit.ts](source/utils/globalInit.ts), where all features get loaded by [source/Features.ts](source/Features.ts).
 The features end up there by adding themselves into the `Features` array, where, once loaded, get their necessary data and render the resulting JSX.